MoonsideGames/encompass-cs-docs/content/pong/move_paddle/decoupling.md

 This is a pretty abstract principle, but there is a nice illustration of it in our program as it exists right now.

-Right now our InputEngine is sending Messages to our MotionMessage.
+Right now our InputEngine is sending Messages to our MotionEngine.
 Is that actually what we want?

 What I am saying is... can you think of an example where something other than direct input might want to control the movement of a paddle?